polarbearjs/react-component-library/README.md

 ## Basic

-Once you have a reference to the project your styles will live in `node_modules/your-package-name/dist/application.css` and `node_modules/your-package-name/dist/library.css` respectively.
+Once you have a reference to the project your styles will live in

+* `node_modules/your-package-name/dist/normalize.css`
+* `node_modules/your-package-name/dist/highlight.css`
+* `node_modules/your-package-name/dist/library.css`
+* `node_modules/your-package-name/dist/application.css`

 You will probably want to set up a step in your build process that copies the files from `node_modules` into your asset folder.